dmidlo/histdata.com-tools/docs/empirical-motif-generation-contracts.md

 Worker, retry, window, scratch path, and batch placement are absent.
 The seed rotates through the deterministically ranked motif matches.
 A fragment may be interpolated to more or fewer output events, but the resulting segment duration must remain inside that fragment's declared time-scale range.
+When a compact fragment supplies fewer gaps than the target cardinality, its positive empirical gap weights repeat deterministically and are normalized inside the segment boundary.
+Output timing therefore retains observed burst/quiet shape instead of reverting to a uniform clock.
 Requested volatility scaling is clamped to the fragment's declared price-scale range.

 Each `EmpiricalMotifTransformationV1` records the source index, query/result,